Career Definition of Cash Manager

 Career Outlook and Salary

-The U.S. Bureau of Labor Statistics (BLS) does not collect information specifically on cash managers; however, they reported a 11% increase in employment of financial analysts during 2016-2026, which is faster than average for all occupations.
-In November 2017, PayScale.com reported an annual median salary of $71,577 for cash managers.
+The U.S. Bureau of Labor Statistics (BLS) does not collect information specifically on cash managers; however, they reported a 6% increase in employment of financial analysts during 2018-2028, which is as fast as the average for all occupations.
+In May 2020, PayScale.com reported an annual median salary of $69,323 for cash managers.

 Individuals considering a career as a cash manager might also be interested in one of the related careers profiled below.
 They offer candidates the opportunity to utilize their skills in other financial management positions.